CenterForOpenScience/waterbutler/docs/testing.rst

 Testing:

-1. Import the \*.json collections files from ``tests/postman/collections`` and the sample environment file you just updated into the Postman App.
+1. Import the collection you would like to run from ``tests/postman/collections`` and the environment file you just updated into the Postman App.
+#. **Note:** Importing your environment may give a few errors.
+It is most likely fine and should still run.
 #.
 Run the imported collections using the imported environment.

-Notes:

-1. A failed run may leave files and/or folders behind.
+#. **Note:** A failed run may leave files and/or folders behind.
 You will need to manually remove these before starting another run.
-#.
-Some provider actions may take longer then the default 15 second timeout.
-It is recommended that you set the WAIT_TIMEOUT variable in waterbutler/tasks/settings.py to 600 instead to the default 15.
-Otherwise your tests may fail.